EdgeFirstAI/documentation/docs/perception/dev.md

 !!! tip "Remote Targets"

-    If running these examples remotely you will need to provide the remote endpoint, for example if your target device has the address 10.1.1.10 then you would use `--connect tcp/10.1.1.10:7447` to connect using TCP on the default Zenoh port.
+    If running these examples remotely you will need to provide the remote endpoint, for example if your target device has the address 10.1.1.10 then you would use `--remote tcp/10.1.1.10:7447` to connect using TCP on the default Zenoh port.

 === "Python"